TIBCOSoftware/flogo-contrib/activity/coap/README.md

 ## Configuration Examples
 ### Simple
-Configure a task in flow to get pet '1234' from the [swagger petstore](http://petstore.swagger.io):
+Configure a task in flow to send a "hello world" message via CoAP:

 ```json
 {